Australasian Barbecue Alliance Rules 2021

 Taste – Triple Weighted (out of 30)

 - Ties are broken by counting back which team has the highest Taste Score for that entry.
 If the Taste Scores are tied between the teams, then the highest Texture Score for that entry will prevail.
 If the Taste & Texture scores are tied, then the highest Presentation Score will prevail.
-Further tie breaks will be applied thereafter until a winner is decided.
+Further tie breaks will be applied thereafter including highest number of 10’s or 9’s scored in each element and so on until a winner is awarded.

 - Judges may taste any or all portions in the box at their discretion.